Learning and Development privacy notice

 The personal data we collect will be stored in a range of different places, including on your application record, in electronic Learning and Development and HR Management Systems and on other IT systems (including email).

 3.2.
-Why does L&D need to process personal data?
+Why do we need to process personal data?

-Learning & Development needs to process data for training; learning and development activity to record any learning interventions delivered and monitor the impact.
+Learning and Development needs to process data for training; learning and development activity to record any learning interventions delivered and monitor the impact.

 In some cases, we need to process data to ensure compliance with legal obligations.
 For example, Grant Funding and Apprenticeships.